IELTS Essay Topics with sample answer.

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

-There is a much debating issue talking about whether visitors to other countries should follow local customs and behaviours or the host country should welcome cultural differences is a widely debated issue.
+Whether visitors to other countries should follow local customs and behaviours or the host country should welcome cultural differences is a widely debated issue.
 This essay deals with it and gives my point of view.

 As an example, many leaders from the world visit Myanmar and they recognise mutual respects and show affection to others such as saying ‘mingalarpar’, making a gesture of respect by putting the palms together and raising them to the forehead.
 They also value the religious customs by taking off their shoes and wearing the appropriate dresses on the flat ground around the stupa and pagodas.
 Too many local residents warmly welcome them gladly and heartily.
 The ignorance of local language and custom may lead to a big problem since it is disrespectful to another culture.